takahirohonda/javascript-workout/README.md

 I subscribe to <a target="_blank" href="https://javascriptweekly.com/">JavaScript Weekly.</a> It's a weekly email informing you on what is happening on JS landscape as well as useful JS tips!
 Highly recommended.

+There are many code challenges websites.
+My recommendation is <a target="_blank" href="https://edabit.com/challenges">edatbit.com</a>.
+If you are comforatble with JavaScript, go to the expert level.
+These intereting bite-size challenges will be a holiday for your mind🌴

 I am copy and pasting emoji from <a target="_blank" href="https://unicode.org/emoji/charts/full-emoji-list.html">this website</a>🥰